Meet Me at the Arm: The Cooperative Multi-Armed Bandits Problem with Shareable Arms: CONCLUSION

-\section{Conclusion}
+Since prior communication-based algorithms assume either known capacities or collision/arm-sharing feedback, they cannot operate in our setting: their protocols fail deterministically and yield linear regret.
+Thus, comparing against these algorithms would not be informative.
+Instead, we benchmark our method against the \textsc{Selfish} UCB algorithms \citep{besson18}, Randomized \textsc{Selfish} UCB algorithms \citep{Trinh2021}, and adversarially robust EXP3 \citep{auer2002}.

+Figure~\ref{fig:regret_vs_horizon} compares \textsc{A-CAPELLA}, \textsc{Selfish} UCB, and EXP3 under a setting with 5 arms, 4 players, uniform arm capacities of 2, and \(\Delta = 0.5\).
+The results show that \textsc{A-CAPELLA} achieves logarithmic regret.
+In contrast, when \(T > 0.4 \times 10^6\), \textsc{Selfish} UCB algorithms exhibits significantly worse average regret and substantially higher variance across 100 runs, indicating instability.
+This instability arises because if two players have identical observations at the same time, the construction of \textsc{Selfish} UCB causes them to repeatedly select the same arm, leading to persistent collisions that may continue indefinitely.
+Furthermore, when \(T > 0.6 \times 10^6\), \textsc{A-CAPELLA} achieves lower average regret compared to EXP3 whose adversarially robust design give a slower convergence.

+\section{CONCLUSION}

 We present the decentralized algorithm, A-CAPELLA, for the multiplayer multi-armed bandit problem with shareble arms and unkown capacity (MMAB-SAX).
 Our approach achieves logarithmic regret in the number of rounds, with instance-dependent scaling based on reward gaps.
 Unlike prior work, we allow arm sharing without direct collision feedback or arm sharing feedback, or assumptions on minimum reward values.
-Simulations shown in Figure~\ref{fig:regret_vs_horizon} (Appendix) demonstrate sublinear cumulative regret that supports our theoretical guarantees.
+Simulations shown in Figure~\ref{fig:regret_vs_horizon} demonstrate sublinear cumulative regret that supports our theoretical guarantees.
 Overall, this work addresses the no-sensing multiplayer bandit problem under general, unknown capacity constraints.
-However, our algorithm still faces limitations.
-The current implementation remains algorithmically complex, and the regret bounds scale with both the number of arms and players, which may be suboptimal in large-scale settings.
-We hope future research builds on our work to simplify the implementation.
-Additionally, our method assumes that each player knows the total number of players \(M\) and their own unique index at the beginning of the game.
-Relaxing this assumption is not within the scope of the present work, and we leave it for future research and include a brief discussion in Appendix~\ref{sec:application}.